As an Amazon Associate I earn from qualifying purchases.

 Step 3.
 Place the Door on Stable Surface

-It is easier to perform work on the stable surface such as a work bench.
+It is easier to perform work on the stable surface such as a work bench or a saw horse.
 As a result, you are able to use tools safely without things moving about.

 Step 4.
 Decide if a Plane or Circular Saw is Needed